CDCgov/geneflow/docs/chapters/tutorials/one-step-workflow.rst

     cat ./output/geneflow-job-[JOB ID]/hello/output.txt

 Be sure to replace ``[JOB ID]`` with the ID of the GeneFlow job.
 The job ID is a randomly generated string and ensures that workflow jobs do not overwrite existing job output.
-You should see the following output:
+You should see the following text in the "output.txt" file:

 .. code-block:: text